cap-js/cds-dbs/attic/poc.md

 So by taking two model definitions and comparing them it would be possible to create a list of `CQN` statements that the Database layer has to execute to achieve the new model state.
 This comes with a few challenges:

-- Getting the current state of the Database as a model
+- Getting the current state of the database as a model
 - Finding renames instead of removing and creating a new column / table

 #### Current Model